sh1q1/typefaces/README.md

-# blde-bib-mono
+### blde-bib-mono
-this is a a serifed monospace type, created to learn more about glyphs app and perhaps some scripting, as well as stylizing md files in Github.
+this is a a serifed monospace type.
+It was created for myself to learn the glyphs app program and perhaps some scripting, as well as stylizing md files on Github.

 Beta 001-20220423 for testing